 However, the presenter has added lots of graphics to make the video more fun to watch.

-Take a look at this hilarious image (I crack up anytime I see it):
+Take a look at this hilarious image (I crack up everytime I see it):

 #13- Posting Frequency?
 Do What’s Right for Your Channel